suitproject/suit-lightcurve-tutorial/README.md

 ```

 ### Co-alignment Wrapper
 This function simplifies the process of co-aligning a sequence of maps.
 It uses `sunkit-image` to calculate the shifts required to align each map to a reference template and then applies those shifts.
+Checkthe  Coalignment module for more info.
+Visit https://docs.sunpy.org/projects/sunkit-image/en/latest/code_ref/coalignment.html to know more about the functions used

 ```python
 def co_align(map_sequence, template, layer_index=0, clip=False):